 Participating in a compost program keeps food waste out of the landfill, reducing greenhouse gas emissions and saving landfill airspace.
 Residents often ask how they can do their part to reduce their footprint, and this a great way to make a difference.
-As a bonus, it keeps the material out of your trash, reducing the number of trash liners and trips to your curbside bin.
+As a bonus, it keeps the material out of your trash, keeping your trash bags lighter and cleaner over time.